“Amateurs discuss tactics; professionals discuss logistics”

 There are a couple of tools to consider.
-I always have some kind of large field knife, like the Maxpedition Large Short Clip Point Fixed Blade Knife.
+I always have some kind of large field knife.
 You can dig, chop, or pry with it, cut brush or limbs, etc. I also suggest a small multi-tool or Swiss Army knife for versatility.
 I’d have a small flashlight and possibly a small lantern, but maintain light discipline- you can see a light for miles.

 Have the means to start a fire- I have small plastic bags with tinder, small, dry kindling, matches and a lighter, in every kit I have.

 This bag has everything needed to start a fire.

 - Maxpedition Gyrfalcon backpack -

 The Maxpedition Gyrfalcon backpack is set up to allow quick access to things I may need on the road, The lower, outer pocket has trail food, the inner pocket has lights and tools.

 The outer pockets hold trail food, right, and tools left.